Find Cheap Auto Insurance Quotes in Your Area

-As many as one in seven drivers on the road do not have auto insurance, some because they struggle to afford it, and others because they believe the cost outweighs the risk.
+As many as one in seven drivers on the road does not have auto insurance.
+Some because they struggle to afford it, and others because they believe the cost outweighs the risk.
 However, the financial and penal repercussions of driving uninsured can easily exceed the annual cost of carrying basic car insurance.

 To avoid the penalties we have described, you just need to meet your state's minimum required level of financial responsibility, which is usually around $20,000 to $50,000 of liability coverage.
 Other types of coverage, such as personal injury protection (PIP) or collision and comprehensive insurance, may not be required by your state, but they provide critical protection if you can afford them.

 Shopping around for the best car insurance is vital to finding affordable rates.
-In most parts of the country, no less than ten companies vie for your business, and usually at least one of them is offering a premium that's well below the average.
+In most parts of the country, no fewer than ten companies vie for your business, and usually at least one of them is offering a rate that's well below the average.

 In Hawaii, anyone receiving direct cash payment assistance may be eligible for free personal injury protection and liability insurance from the state.
-Yearly rates could be free for some drivers in Hawaii, and up to $611 if you live in Los Angeles.
-Regardless, drivers who purchase insurance through one of these assistance programs will pay several hundred dollars less than they would for normal policies.
+Yearly rates could be free for some drivers in Hawaii and up to $611 if you live in Los Angeles.
+Regardless, drivers who get insurance through one of these assistance programs will pay several hundred dollars less than they would for normal policies.